wvary/docs/docs/dtmanage.md

 ![Operations Home Page](images/dtmanage/console-monitor-home.png)

 The CPU/Memory section shows the cpu cores and memory usage statistics.
-The sample image above shows that `10.48 cores` currently being used by Apex applications.
-It also shows there are currently `788 GB` of memory being used and at one time memory usage peaked at `991.5 GB`.
+The sample above shows that Apex applications are currently using `10.48 cores` and `788 GB` of memory, and that at one time memory usage peaked at `991.5 GB`.

 The Applications section shows counts of all current application states.
 The sample image shows there are `6 running` applications and `0 pending`.
-It is important that the `pending` count does not statically show a value other than zero.
-If this occurs, then you may lack cpu/memory resources to start a new application.
+It is important that the `pending` count does not continually show a value other than zero, which may indicate that the cluster lacks available cpu/memory resources to start a new application.

-The Performance section shows current statistics such as container and operator counts, tuples processed per seconds and tuples emitted per seconds.
+The Performance section shows current statistics such as container and operator counts, tuples processed per seconds and tuples emitted per seconds across all Apex applications.

 The Issues section shows warning and error counts.
-The count style changes to a clickable button if value is not zero.
-When clicked on the button, a popup shows the description of the  warning/error issue.
+The count style changes to a clickable button if the value is nonzero.
+Additional details about the errors and warnings may be viewed by clicking the error or warning count buttons, or by navigating to the [System Information](#system-information) section.

 The Services section shows the current running/failed/stopped services.
-Only states with non zero values are shown.
+Only states with nonzero values are shown.
 The image above shows there are `7 running` services.

 Below the cluster overview is a list of running applications.
 In this list each column has a filter input just below the header which is useful for locating specific applications when there is a large number of applications running.
 Clicking on individual column headers will sort the rows by that column value.
 Clicking on a specific application id or name will take you to the instance page for that application (see below).